From 1 to 4 March, discover the Historic Carnival of Ivrea and experience an event unique in the world: the Battle of Oranges!

 History and characters the Ivrea Carnival

-The story behind this spectacular event is one of freedom: the legend goes that in the dark ages Ivrea was ruled by a tyrant who had instituted the ius primae noctis, i.e. his right to lie with newly weds on their wedding night.
+The story behind this spectacular event is about freedom: legend has it that in the dark ages Ivrea was ruled by the Marquis of Monferrato, a tyrant who starved the city in 1200 and had established the ius primae noctis, or his right to lie with the novelties their first night of marriage.
 The miller's daughter decided to rebel, beheading the tyrant and showing her head to the people from the castle balcony, thus starting the rebellion against the oppressor.

 From then on, the carnival tradition was passed down orally, until 1808, when something written down appeared for the first time: under Napoleonic rule, the town decided to proclaim a General to guard public order and the celebrations of the individual districts were unified into a single town festival.
 The General takes office on 6 January each year.
 You will see him parading in a black Napoleonic uniform on his horse, followed by the loyal officers of the General Staff and the Vivandiere.